slowphil/texmacs-win-builder/README.md

 - A spell checker is bundled with TeXmacs (additional dictionaries require manual install, though).

-- This version of TeXmacs can be used as an "equation editor" for Inkscape an LibreOffice
+- This version of TeXmacs can be used as an "equation editor" for Inkscape and LibreOffice

 - This building environment and the dependencies are always created fully up-to-date.